Gabriel Moreno Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 17th in MLB.
+- The 8.5 strikeouts per nine innings put together by the Red Sox pitching staff ranks 20th in MLB.

+- Red Sox pitchers combine to allow 72 total home runs at a rate of 1.4 per game (fourth-most in the league).

+- Whitlock (1-2) takes the mound for the Red Sox in his fourth start of the season.
+He has a 6.19 ERA in 16 2/3 innings pitched, with 11 strikeouts.

-- His most recent time out was on Sunday against the San Diego Padres, when the left-hander tossed seven innings, surrendering two earned runs while giving up three hits.
+- His last appearance was on Saturday, April 22 against the Milwaukee Brewers, when the righty tossed four innings, surrendering five earned runs while allowing eight hits.

+- In three games this season, the 26-year-old has an ERA of 6.19, with 6.2 strikeouts per nine innings.
+Opponents are hitting .311 against him.

 © 2023 Data Skrive.
 All rights reserved.